Do Something Wild!

-The dates for non-migratory game seasons have been stabilized through 2015.
+The dates for non-migratory game seasons have been stabilized through the 2015/16 hunting season.
 Each year season dates will only be changed to adjust for calendar changes (except for biological emergencies).
 Public input on seasons will be welcomed at monthly meetings of the Advisory Council on Wildlife and Freshwater Fish.
 The Council normally meets on the last Tuesday of most months in the Richardson and Robbins Building, 89 Kings Highway, Dover, at 7:30 P.M.

 Contact the Division of Fish and Wildlife Operation Game Theft Hotline Toll-Free at 1-800-292-3030 anytime, 24 hours a day.
 You will be given an OGT Case Number.
 You do not need to give your name at this time.
-From this phone call, a Fish and Wildlife Enforcement Agent will be dispatched or will return your call.
+From this phone call, a Fish and Wildlife Natural Resources Police Officer will be dispatched or will return your call.
 Wildlife offenses need to be investigated immediately by enforcement agents if there is to be a chance of making an arrest.
 The longer the delay in getting information to the agent, the smaller the chances of obtaining an arrest and conviction.

 It is the desire of the Division of Fish and Wildlife to continue to provide the highest level of service to the public using our wildlife areas, boating access areas, ponds, and marine resources.
 The management of the Division of Fish and Wildlife invites comments or suggestions on the operation of our wildlife areas, wildlife management programs, wildlife laws and regulations, or any problems encountered with Division employees.
 To voice a comment or offer a suggestion, you may contact the office of the Director of Fish and Wildlife at (302) 739-9910 or write to the Director of Fish and Wildlife at 89 Kings Highway, Dover, Delaware 19901.
 Your comments or suggestions will be forwarded to the proper individual for consideration.